bacalhau-project/bacalhau/docs/getting-started/workload-onboarding.md

 1. Modify your workload (scripts) so that any input files are read from a [local directory](https://docs.bacalhau.org/about-bacalhau/architecture#input--output-volumes) within the Docker container.

-2. Build a docker image for your workload ([example here](https://docs.docker.com/language/python/build-images/)) and push the image to a [public docker registry](https://codefresh.io/docs/docs/integrations/docker-registries/).
+2. Build a an **x86_64 / amd64** based docker image for your workload ([example here](https://docs.docker.com/language/python/build-images/)) and push the image to a [public docker registry](https://codefresh.io/docs/docs/integrations/docker-registries/).
+Please note: do not build your docker image on a arm64 (Apple Silicon) Mac, the Bacalhau testnet is running x86_64 servers, so the docker images must be built accordingly.

 3. Test the docker image locally by executing: